-- Trip Sheets are issued in connection with a Removal Permit being issued to a stakeholder. - Trip Sheets are issued to the concession holder or to an agent acting on behalf of the concession holder; such persons shall be notarized and a copy of such notarisation shall be at the Forest Station for reference. - A Trip Sheet is valid for a maximum of 30 days from the day of issuance; however, since it is issued in connection with a Removal Permit, it is expired at the time when the Removal Permit expires.
-Therefore, it shall be used within that same period as the Removal Permit. - A Trip Sheet that has not been used within the period of the validity of the accompanying Removal Permit is considered expired, and it shall be returned to the Forest Station for cancellation.
+- Trip Sheets are issued to the concession holder or to an agent acting on behalf of the concession holder; such persons shall be notarized and a copy of such notarisation shall be at the Forest Station for reference. - A Trip Sheet is valid for a maximum of 30 days from the day of issuance; however, since it is issued in connection with a Removal Permit, it is expired at the time when the Removal Permit expires.
+Therefore, it shall be used within that same period as the Removal Permit. - A Trip Sheet that has not been used within the period of the validity of the accompanying Removal Permit is considered expired, and it shall be returned to the

-- One Trip Sheet shall facilitate transport of produce on one single vehicle or vessel. - After the produce has reached its final log market/timber depot, the concessionaires have 24 hours in which to submit the Trip Sheet to the nearest Forest Station.
+Forest Station for cancellation.
+One Trip Sheet shall facilitate transport of produce on one single vehicle or vessel.

+• After the produce has reached its final log market/timber depot, the concessionaires have 24 hours in which to submit the Trip Sheet to the nearest Forest Station.